evalece/k8s/README.md

 - Purpose:
+    - Focuses on KEDA challenges (i.e., threshold logic- to avoid frequent scaleup and down with unnessary surges or spikes)
     - A quick infrastructure demo showcasing K8s and Cloud service deployment with industry DevOps CD/CI operations with Docker, GitHub Actions, Helm, Helmfile, and ArgoCD (and will go from minikube to k8s) with docuemtned notes

 - What It Does:
     - Lints and builds container images (Docker + GitHub Actions)